HubertFu65/HubertFu65/README.md

 ![A student of The University of Hong Kong, major in computer engineering.](https://github.com/HubertFu65/HubertFu65/blob/main/banner.png)

+##About me
+I amaA student of The University of Hong Kong, major in computer engineering.
+I’m excited to gain hands-on work experience to complement my coursework and kick-start my software engineering career.
+I enjoy coding and completing the tasks very much.
+I have great passion to learning new technologies and different programming languages.
+I have great experience of working with different people, as the internship of The Democratic Party of The Southern District, communicated with the team and various occupant in that area.

 ##Skills:
+- Python
-- Python    - C++
+- C++
+- C
-- C         - HTML
+- HTML
+- Java
-- Java      - Git
+- Git / Github

+##More about me
 - 🏫 I'm a student of The University of Hong Kong.
-- 🌱 I’m currently learning JavaSript
+- 🌱 I’m currently learning frontend coding.
 - 📫 How to reach me: hubertfu12@gmail.com